 – Biography of the applicant in MS Word format (not to exceed 150 words).
 Include past participation in competitions, festivals and other public events. – Portrait photo in electronic format, to be used for the Competition brochure printing.
 Examples could be found in the Recital Booklet Sample.

 – Biography and photo could be submitted with the application form or via e-mail to firstname.lastname@example.org.

 – Application fee.

 American Protégé, P.O.
 Box 287476, New York, NY 10128

 For express shipping services please use the following street address: American Protege, Attn: Irina Ionova, 245 East 93rd Street, #22E, New York, NY 10128.

-The application materials acceptance will be closed by the end of the day on June 10, 2019 (all materials must be in the American Protege office).
+Application materials acceptance will be closed by the end of the day on June 10, 2023.

 Application Fee for solo performers is $200.